philiplinden/spacetime/docs/captains_log.md

 Objective: play with networkx.

 ### Summary
-- Exported the whole monte carlo notebook to the docs.
+- Exported notebooks to the docs as html.
+- Wrote a script and tinkered with the github actions workflow to auto-deploy example pages for all notebooks.

 ### Notes
 I realized that since Jupyter notebooks exported to HTML are able to be